-INTERCEPT Platelets suspended in PAS may be stored for up to 5 days from the day of collection: bacterial inactivation data, as provided in Table 4, measure inactivation immediately post illumination.
+INTERCEPT Platelets suspended in PAS-C or PAS-E may be stored for up to 5 days from the day of collection: bacterial inactivation data, as provided in Table 4, measure inactivation immediately post illumination.
 In vitro studies, by Schmidt et al 14, Lin et al 15, and Nussbaumer et al 16, have demonstrated that representative bacteria are not detected in INTERCEPT Platelets following up to 5 days of storage.